HeartPattern/java-gpt/README.md

-# Java-Gpt
+# Java-GPT

-Do not implement function, just ask to chat gpt.
+Do not implement, just ask to chat GPT.

 ## Example usage
 ```java